mctools/simplebuild-dgcode/doc/source/install.rst

   conda env create -f conda_dgcode.yml

+Note that since the requested conda environment in this case includes the rather sizeable Geant4 packages, it might take several minutes for this command to finish, and the resulting conda environment will consume several gigabytes of space (the exact number was around 3.8GB in February 2024).

 Do not forget that you must activate your newly created environment before using it for the first time in a given terminal session::